adlarkin/simple_ECM/README.md

 # simple_ECM

-This repository contains a simple implementation of an entity component management system.
+This repository contains a simple implementation of an entity component system.
-Details about the implementation can be found in the [Implementation/Design Details](#implementation/design-details) section.
+Details about the implementation can be found in the [implementation and design Details](#implementation-and-design-details) section.

 ## Overview/Terminology